DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 ### HBA card

 If you have more than 4x disks, it might be difficult finding a motherboard with enough sata ports.
-Or if you plan to to run a hypervisor on metal and as a VM run TrueNAS, you need an HBA card that you passthrough in to the VM so that TrueNAS has full access to disks without any abstraction layers.
+Or if you plan to to run TrueNAS in a VM you need an HBA card that you passthrough in to it, so that TrueNAS has full access to disks without any abstraction layers.

-The ideal solution is to buy a used enterprise-tier raid card in IT mode.<br>
+The ideal solution is to buy a used enterprise-tier raid card in the IT mode.<br>
-IT mode means raid functionality is disabled and it's just a pcie card that provides you with plenty of sata connection for the drives.
+The IT mode means the raid functionality is disabled and it's just a pcie card that provides you with plenty of sata connection for the drives.
-But it is of high quality as you don't want to be trying to solve - *why some disks are disconnecting sometimes*, or whatever issues...<br>
+But it is of high quality as you don't want to be trying to solve - *why sometimes some disks are disconnecting or speeds are weird*, or whatever issues...<br>
 These cards cost like 400€ new, but you can get them cheap on ebay.

 General cards overview - [youtube video](https://youtu.be/hTbKzQZk21w)

-**The naming scheme**
+**The Naming Scheme**

-* LSI - the company that manufactures the cards, owned by Broadcom
+* LSI - the company that manufactures the chips, owned by Broadcom
-* SAS2008; SAS3008; SAS3408; SAS3808 - specific chip on the card
+* SAS2008; SAS3008; SAS3408; SAS3808 - specific chip
-* 9211-8i; 9300-8i; 9400-8i; 9500-8i - specific model of the card,
+* 9211-8i; 9300-8i; 9400-8i; 9500-8i - specific model of a card,
   usually with x8 disks connections
 * various cable types connector - SFF-8087; SFF-8643; SFF-8654;...

-For just HDDs 9211-8i used to be the go-to recommendation since they were cheap and the performance is more than enough for spinning drives.<br>
+9211-8i used to be the go-to recommendation since they are cheap and the performance is more than enough for spinning drives.<br>
-But then the price of 9300-8i started to drop and is about 40€, So why not get something newer...
+Then the price of 9300-8i started to drop and is about 40€, So why not get newer hardware...

 But then theres power consumption.<br>
 [A video](https://www.youtube.com/watch?v=tQOI2pUUVDE)